lawrennd/old_talks/_ml/includes/ml-decomposition-challenge.md

 * Trade off between *performance* and *decomposability*.
     * Need to monitor deployment
 }
-\notes{To form modern decision making systems, many components are interlinked.
+\notes{To form modern decision-making systems, many components are interlinked.
 We decompose our complex decision making into individual tasks, but the performance of each component is dependent on those upstream of it.}

-\notes{This naturally leads to co-evolution of systems, upstream errors can be compensated by downstream corrections.}
+\notes{This naturally leads to co-evolution of systems; upstream errors can be compensated by downstream corrections.}

 \notes{To embrace this characteristic, end-to-end training could be considered.
 Why produce the best forecast by metrics when we can just produce the best forecast for our systems?
 End-to-end training can lead to improvements in performance, but it would also damage our systems decomposability and its interpretability, and perhaps its adaptability.}